-Phase 1: Initiating LLMs to develop the ontology.
-During the initial phase of the experiments, the LLMs will independently (no human-involvement) reconstruct the Wear4PDmove ontology from scratch.
+Experiment 1: Initiating LLMs to develop the ontology.
+During the initial phase of the experiments, the LLMs will independently (minimum human-involvement) construct an ontology for PD monitoring and alerting from scratch.
 This phase comprises the following steps:

 - 1. LLMs construct an ontology in Turtle format.
 The ontology represents various aspects of PD patient care, including monitoring, alerting, patients' health record and healthcare team coordination. - 2.
-Validate the ontology by assessing its accuracy and coherence with OOPS! and Protégé tools (Pellet). - 3.
-Use metrics such as Precision, Recall, and the F-1-score (Table 1) to compare the LLM-generated ontology with the gold standard ontology created by human experts.
+Validate the ontology by assessing its consistency with OOPS! and Protégé tools (Pellet).